 Celtics' Marcus Smart references John Adams in advice to fan: 'No one remembers the 2nd US President'

-Marcus Smart responded on Twitter asking for advice on how to improve their game
+Marcus Smart responded on Twitter when a fan asked for advice on how to improve basketball skills

 Boston Celtics star Marcus Smart raised eyebrows Friday night when he made an odd comment referencing the second president of the United States, John Adams.